anonymousdouble/KodStand/data/rule/eslint/deprecated/operator-linebreak.md

 # operator-linebreak
 ## Overview

 Enforce consistent linebreak style for operators

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 This rule was deprecated in ESLint v8.53.0.
 Please use the corresponding rule  in @stylistic/eslint-plugin-js .

 When a statement is too long to fit on a single line, line breaks are generally inserted next to the operators separating expressions.
 The first style coming to mind would be to place the operator at the end of the line, following the English punctuation rules.

 ```json
 var fullHeight = borderTop +
                  innerHeight +
                  borderBottom;
 ```

 Some developers find that placing operators at the beginning of the line makes the code more readable.

 ```json
 var fullHeight = borderTop
                + innerHeight
                + borderBottom;
 ```

 ## Rule Details

 This rule enforces a consistent linebreak style for operators.

 ## Options

 This rule has two options, a string option and an object option.

 String option:

-`"after"` requires linebreaks to be placed after the operator `"before"` requires linebreaks to be placed before the operator `"none"` disallows linebreaks on either side of the operator
+- `"after"` requires linebreaks to be placed after the operator

+- `"before"` requires linebreaks to be placed before the operator

+- `"none"` disallows linebreaks on either side of the operator

 Object option:

-`"overrides"` overrides the global setting for specified operators
+- `"overrides"` overrides the global setting for specified operators

 The default configuration is `"after", { "overrides": { "?": "before", ":": "before" } }`

 ### after

 Examples of incorrect code for this rule with the `"after"` option: